gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-keycdn.md

 ---
 title: "Host on KeyCDN"
 date: 2017-09-12
 description: "Accelerate your Hugo site globally with a KeyCDN integration.
-This tutorial shows you how to setup your static site as a GitLab page behind a KeyCDN pull zone."
+This tutorial shows you how to set up your static site as a GitLab page behind a KeyCDN pull zone."
 categories: [hosting and deployment]
 keywords: [keycdn,hosting,deployment,cdn]
 menu: